Visit this CVL branch dedicated to musicians in Second Life!

-If you are interested in serving on the Music Library Selection Committee, please fill out the Music Library Selection Committee Nomination Form.
+If you are interested in serving on the Music Library Acquisitions Committee, please fill out the Music Library Acquisitions Committee Nomination Form.

 All content in the library must be assigned a Creative Commons license.
 CC licenses provide a simple, standardized way to give permission or restrict the ways others can share and use your work.

 Acting Branch Manager Alyse Dunavant-Jones is familiar with copyright law as it applies to nonprofit organizations and creative works in the U.S. You can contact Alyse with copyright questions via email (email@example.com) and SL (alysedunavantjones).
 However for legal advice, contact a copyright lawyer.

 The Marly Milena Music Library would not exist without these folks (names listed are avatar names in Second Life):